ottopaulsen/magic/README.md

 I have created a couple of magic mirros based on [MagicMirror2](https://magicmirror.builders/).
 Actually one of them is not a mirror, just a screen hanging in my home kitchen in a corner up under the ceiling.

-To adapt the magic mirror concept to my own needs, I have created several modules on my own.
+To adapt the magic mirror concept to my own needs, I have created some modules on my own.
 These can be found in other repositories here:

 * [MMM-NesteBussAtB](https://github.com/ottopaulsen/MMM-NesteBussAtB) is used to show the next buses leaving nearby bus stops in Trondheim.
 * [MMM-MQTT](https://github.com/ottopaulsen/MMM-MQTT) is used to display contents from MQTT messages.
 I use it to display data from my smoke cabinet.
 See my [Smoky](https://github.com/ottopaulsen/Smoky) repository.